kaveh808/kons-9/README.md

 Type 'h' in the window to see the available key bindings.

-Open `demo.lisp` and start evaluating the blocks of code.
+Open `test/demo-kernel.lisp` and start evaluating the blocks of code for the demos.
 Things should appear in the graphics window.

 Have fun.